 Our Home Visits are triaged daily by either an Advanced Nurse Practitioner or a GP.
-Therefore you may recieve a phonecall to determine if the problem can be dealt with over the phone.
+Therefore you may receive a phone call to determine if the problem can be dealt with over the phone.

 If the housebound patient has an acute problem that is suitable for the Community Advanced Nurse Practitioners, the visit will be allocated each day to them.

-The remaining visits that day and throughout the week are shared between all other GPs.
+Visits are shared between all GPs.
 We can not specify which GP will visit you as the allocation is done in accordance with locations of the patient requests.

 Out of Hours

-We can now directly book you into an appointment at the Sunday GP Out of Hours Service located in PC24 next the Kings Mill A&E Department.
+We can now directly book you into an appointment at the Sunday GP Out of Hours Service located at Sherwood Medical Practice sites.
 Just ask one of our receptionists and she will make the appointment for you.